Arisien/kdewe/README.md

 # KDEWE
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-KDEWE is a CLI utility for the KDE Wallpaper Engine plugin
+KDEWE is a CLI utility for the KDE Wallpaper Engine plugin.

 ![Alt Text](res/preview.gif)

 ## Installation

+> Warning: KDEWE is a project in active development.
+Install and use at your own discretion.

 * Clone the repo: `git clone https://github.com/Arisien/kdewe`